The-Politico/django-crosswalk/docs/source/client.rst

 The django-crosswalk client lets you interact with your crosswalk database much like you would any standard library, albeit through an API.

-Generally, we **don't** recommend you interact with django-crosswalk's API directly.
+Generally, we **do not** recommend interacting with django-crosswalk's API directly.
 Instead, use the methods built into the client, which have more verbose validation and error messages and are well tested.

 -------------------------------